 - Dipper turning the monster's OWN worst fear-inducing Death Glare against it.

 - Mabel and the gang manage to earn enough money to repair the wrecked Mystery Shack in only seven hours, with a buck left over.

 - Crazy an idea as it was, it looked like Stan was actually succeeding in giving that bear driving lessons.

 The Deep End

-Dipper saving Mermando's life by giving him reverse CRR, despite how unpleasant and unnecessary it was for him to do so.
+- Dipper saving Mermando's life by giving him reverse CPR, despite how unpleasant and unnecessary it was for him to do so.
 Seems he was cut out for the job of a junior lifeguard after all.